 - Gluten-free: Simply use your favorite gluten-free pasta!

 - Leftovers: Store in an airtight container in a fridge for up to 3 days.
-Remember, seafood has a shorter shelf life than other proteins.
+Remember, seafood has a shorter shelf life than meats or poultry.